-Section Number Summary Impact CBO Score(s) rule relating to staffing standards for long-term care facilities under the Medicare and Medicaid programs Sets minimum staffing standards to ensure patients receive quality care in a safe manner homes.
+Section Number Summary Impact CBO Score(s) SUBPART B - PRE SUBPART B - PREVENTING WASTEFUL SPENDING SEC.
+44121 Moratorium on implementation of rule relating to staffing standards for long-term care facilities under the Medicare and Medicaid programs Prohibits CMS from implementing the final rule published at 89 Fed Reg 40876 through January 1, 2035 Sets minimum staffing standards to ensure patients receive quality care in a safe manner A 2024 rule established, for the first time, national minimum staffing requirements for nursing homes.
 The regulation was aimed at addressing well-documented concerns about substandard nursing facility conditions, inadequate staffing levels and poor patient care.
 The rule requires all nursing homes to have an RN on duty 24/7; a min of .55 hours per day for RN, 2.45 hrs/day for nursing assistants, 3.48 hrs/day total nurse staffing.
 One US district court vacated the rule in April 2025, holding the rule was not consistent with statute, and another case is pending.
-The Trump administration continues to defend the rule. provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
-Prior CBO scoring estimated \$22 billion in savings over 10 years if the rule were rescinded.
+The Trump administration continues to defend the rule.
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$23.1 billion over ten years (2025-2034).
 SEC.
 44122 Modifying retroactive coverage under the Medicaid and CHIP programs Retroactive coverage offers a critical safeguard for new enrollees as it allows them to receive reimbursement for past medical expenses incurred up to three months prior to their official Medicaid enrollment date.
-This proposal would restrict Medicaid and CHIP retroactive coverage to one month prior to enrollment, applicable October 1, 2026.
-This change is particularly harmful for people experiencing new life events such as pregnancy or childbirth.
+This proposal would restrict Medicaid and CHIP This change is particularly harmful for people experiencing new life events such as pregnancy or childbirth.
 For example, delays in submitting an application following the birth of a child or medically difficult miscarriage (when eligibility levels change) could result in no coverage for families for the care provided and large hospital bills.
-CBO did not score this provision individually, but, collectively, with more than a dozen other provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
-SEC.
-44123 Ensuring accurate payments to Amends provisions related to outpatient drug pricing under TBD CBO did not score this provision individually, but, collectively, with more than a dozen other provisions, CBO
+According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$6.4 billion over ten years (2025-2034).
+Note: This score does not reflect the changes made to The Act through the Rules Committee Manager's Amendments.